localstack/docs/content/en/user-guide/integrations/pulumi/index.md

 ## Manual configuration

 Alternatively, you can manually configure local service endpoints and credentials.
-The following section will provide detailed steps for this manual configuration.
+The following section will provide detailed steps for this manual configuration, assuming you have [Pulumi](https://www.pulumi.com/docs/install/) installed.

 ### Create a new Pulumi stack